ANACOSTIA 3RD HIGH EMERGENCY VALVE REPLACEMENT PROJECT ADVISORY NEIGHBORHOOD COMMISSIONS 7E AND 7F

 PROJECT OVERVIEW AND SCOPE OF WORK

-DC Water has identified a number of broken valves along water mains throughout the Capitol View, Marshall Heights, Benning Ridge, Fort Dupont and Fort Davis Park neighborhoods.
+DC Water has identified a number of broken valves along water mains throughout the Capitol View, Marshall Heights, Benning Ridge, Fort Dupont and Fort Davis Park neighborhoods (see area map on back).
 Due to the current condition of these valves, many area residential customers have been experiencing moderate-to-low water pressure.
 In direct response to this issue, DC Water is set to perform some emergency work to replace these valves in an effort to address this long-standing issue for some of our valued customers.
 In addition to increased water pressure, other benefits of this emergency work include improved water quality and system reliability, and adequate flows throughout the system.
 Please see schedule and other important information below.

 Please note the construction schedule is highly dependent upon favorable weather conditions.
 Should we need to extend our activities beyond these posted dates due to inclement weather and/or other unforeseen circumstances, we will update you accordingly.

 • DC Water will employ innovative construction technologies to minimize impacts to the extent possible for this emergency valve replacement project.